BeyondNFT/sandbox/README.md

 #### Configurable

-***Contract implementing configurable InteractiveNFTs are expected to provide a public method `interactiveConfURI(_tokenId, _owner) public returns (string)` which works for both ERC721 and ERC1155, and returns the conf URI for a tokenId (if set by the Owner).
+***Contract implementing configurable DynamicNFTs are expected to provide a public method `interactiveConfURI(_tokenId, _owner) public returns (string)` which works for both ERC721 and ERC1155, and returns the conf URI for a tokenId (if set by the Owner).
 It should also be paired with a setter method `setInteractiveConfURI(_tokenId, _uri)` for **Owners** to be able to set the URI*** [see ERC721Configurable](#erc721configurable)

 If the **Creator** declared some configurable properties, they **MUST** have a default value: this to be able to reset configuration if anything is wrongly configured.